dhr412/winmap/README.md

 # WinMap

 **WinMap** is a cross-process memory modification utility for Windows.
-It allows reading and writing memory in another process by specifying a process ID, memory address, data type, and value.
+It allows searching, reading, and writing memory in another process.

 > ⚠️ **Warning**: This tool can modify the memory of running processes.
 Incorrect usage can corrupt data, crash applications, or cause system instability.
 Only use this on processes you own or have explicit permission to modify.
 Use with caution and always test on non-critical processes first.